ja0nz/bachelorarbeit/paper.md

 JS is the widely accepted language of the web.
 Nevertheless, a microservice engineering team might choose another language for different reasons.
 Transpiling languages to JS as target language isn't exotic anymore.
 Languages like TypeScript, ClojureScript or PureScript compile to JS even exclusively.
 Once web components hit a critical mass there will be most likely some library support or foreign function interfaces towards ES6 modules (which are mandatory for the new specifications).
 With the rise of WebAssembly, a new low-level programming language for the browser, the determination on JS will hypothetical deteriorate and new quasi native languages for the web might gain traction.

-Another more real life decentralization aspect derives from the easiness of deployment of *browsernative microservices* which makes them a good fit for open source.
-They are small, leightweight and can be tested live in the browser without any additional tooling.
-[Webcomponents.org](https://webcomponents.org) for example is a registry for ready-to-use components of every scale where even Google shares a lot of their material design elements.
+Another more real life decentralization aspect derives from the easiness of deployment in a safe, sandboxed environment.
+No hidden overheads or required build tools.
+Thats why *browsernative microservices* are well suited for sharing and open-sourcing.
+[Webcomponents.org](https://webcomponents.org) is a registry for ready-to-use components of every scale where for example Google shares a lot of their material design elements.

+## Infrastructure Automation

-Decentralization will be achieved just because of the encapsulation of the service.
-Grouping together HTML, JS and CSS Code in a safe, sandboxed environment exposes the possibility to build more cohesive and understandable services.
+Grouping together HTML, JS and CSS Code in a unified environment exposes the possibility to build rapidly and fast.
 In the typical global nature of web development those three pillars are separated.
 This circumstance left the developer switching back and forth between code bases developing a tricky (and sometimes biased) way to glue related parts together.

-## Infrastructure Automation
 ## Design for failure

 Chapter about progressive enhancement